Richard Crooks: Recordings

 Aside from an unreleased disc for Columbia, Crooks recorded primarily for the Victor Talking Machine Company/RCA Victor.
-His first recordings date from the mid-1920s and were devoted mainly to operetta, especially ensemble medley recordings by the "Victor Light Opera Company."
+His first recordings date from the mid-1920s and were devoted mainly to operetta, especially ensemble medley recordings made by the Victor Light Opera Company, the in house singing group for Victor Records.
 Among these early electric recordings was a medley of The Student Prince by Sigmund Romberg, in which Crooks and Lambert Murphy alternated on the "Serenade."
 Most of Crooks' early recordings were issued on the popular Victor black label, rather than the classical and operatic Red Seal label.
 Crooks also made some records for Victor's German affiliate, Electrola, during the late 1920s.

 In the late 1920s, Crooks was promoted to Victor's prestigious Red Seal label.
 He often said that his personal favorite was a 1928 recording of two arias by Richard Wagner: "In fernem Land" from Lohengrin and the "Prize Song" from Die Meistersinger von Nürnberg.
 Crooks recorded a complete version of Schubert's Die schöne Müllerin in c.1934 (one of the early attempts to do so) with his teacher Frank LaForge at the piano, of which only numbers 1-3, 7-8, and 13-19 of the 20 songs were issued, and that not until 1941: the complete recording with the missing titles was issued on CD in 1997.
 Crooks also enjoyed making an album of Stephen Foster songs, which used authentic arrangements to recapture a vanished era of American music.
 In early 1942, he released a recording of César Franck's "Panis angelicus" in the original Latin; the recording has been included in Nimbus Records' Prima Voce Christmas compilation The Spirit of Christmas Past.
 Among his last commercial recordings, made in January 1945, was a patriotic song called The Americans Come, which he had actually recorded as a teenager for Columbia.